-For children falling within category 4 above, parents must submit a supplementary information form ("SIF") certified by the practising Hindu parent's temple to the School by the closing date for applications, in addition to submitting a completed Common Application Form to the Local Authority.
-Failure to do so will result in the child being placed into category 5.
+For children falling within category 4 (sub criterion 4.1 and 4.2) and 5 above, parents must submit a SIF certified by the practising Hindu parent's temple to the school by the closing date for applications, inaddition to submitting a completed CAF to the parents' home Local Authority.
+Failure to do so will result in the child being placed into the next category that applies.